Meem007/full_stack_project/README.md

 ### Project live demo: https://www.youtube.com/watch?v=dcTFaHy9gUU

-### To run this Project, please download or clone the GitHub repository, and follow readme file for both server and client
+### To run this Project, please download or clone the GitHub repository, and follow ReadME file for both server and client